Leaking pipes are a headache, but something even worse than that is a leaking pipe that lurks in the dark and goes undetected.

 First, turn off all the water outlets, faucets, and appliances.
 Double-check that devices like washing machines, dishwashers, and water purifiers are correctly switched off.

 Then go out and check the water meter.
-You have a fast-leaking crack if you notice any change right off the bat.
+You have a fast-leaking crack if you notice any change immediately.

 If there’s no visible change, remember the usage level and check back after one or two hours, keeping the water supply off.
 This will help you detect a slow-moving leak.

-How To Fix A Leaking Pipe Inside A Wall
+How To Fix A Hidden Water Leak Inside A Wall

 We’re done with the first half of the article.
-Once you master these simple techniques, you’ll be able to detect hidden leakages in no time.
-Now, let’s discuss fixing the inaccessible pipes yourself instead of calling a plumber.
+Once you master these simple techniques, you can detect hidden leakages from your bathroom leak to kitchen leak and other fixtures.
+Let’s discuss fixing the inaccessible pipes yourself instead of calling a plumber.

-But working out a leakage is no child’s play as it requires some skills; you can follow our step-by-step guide to have a rough idea of the process.
+But working out a hidden leak is no child’s play as it requires some skills.
+Follow our step-by-step guide to get a rough idea of the process and ensure the leak is fixed properly.
 Do not take up the task alone if you are a newbie.

 1. Cut Out The Wall Section